beyond-all-reason/recoil-autohost/docker-build/README.md

     └── [battle instances]
 ```

+## Configuration

+The service uses a `config.json` file for all configuration settings.
+The file should be mounted into the container at `/app/config.json`.
+See the [main README](../README.md) for configuration options and examples.

 ## Health Check

 The container includes a health check that monitors the service on port 8084.
 The health check: